GoFetchDeliveries/Tasks/README.md

 * Click "Submit issue" button.

-## Adding screenshots
+## Adding images

-Screenshots could be very helpful to reproduce the problem or describe a new feature.
+Screenshots could be very helpful to reproduce the problem.
+And mockups are a good way to describe a new feature.
 To add an image, simply drag an image into the description field.